oletizi/avi-docs/src/site/docs/16.3/vantage-installation-on-nutanix-acropolis-hypervisor/index.md

      <li>Image:  [Select the name of the image created in the previous steps]</li>
      <li>Size:  Default to 64 GB</li>
     </ul> </li>
    <li>NIC &gt; VLAN Name:  Select a network that will be used for management.
 This network will be used for the access to the Controller by administrators and for Controller-to-Service Engine communication.
-For production environments this should be a static address.</li>
+For production environments this should be a static address. <p><strong>A note on configuring networks and IP addresses for the Controller and SEs</strong>: Usually, networks will have been created by the customer beforehand (refer to step 8 in the <a href="https://www.derekseaman.com/2015/07/nutanix-acropolis-101-creating-vms.html">Nutanix Acropolis 101: Creating VMs tutorial)</a>.
+One simply selects that network when adding a vNIC to a Controller or SE.
+Based on how the network was originally set up, the IP will be static or picked via DHCP and assigned to the vNIC.</p></li>
   </ul> </li>
  <li><strong>Power on the Controller</strong> <strong>VM</strong>.
-During the initial bootup, the Controller will initialize databases and run through internal setup tasks that may take several minutes.</li>
+During the initial boot-up, the Controller will initialize databases and run through internal setup tasks (may take several minutes).</li>
  <li><strong>Connect to the GUI</strong> of the Controller via https://[IP Address]</li>
  <li><strong>Set up the Controller</strong>.
 From the GUI setup wizard, perform the initial configuration of the Controller.
 Provide a password, DNS, and set the Infrastructure Type to No-Orchestrator.</li>
 </ol>